 According to Ephesians 1:20-23, “he exerted when he raised Christ from the dead and seated him at his right hand in the heavenly realms, far above all rule and authority, power and dominion, and every name that is invoked, not only in the present age but also in the one to come.
 And God placed all things under his feet and appointed him to be head over everything for the church, which is his body, the fullness of him who fills everything in every way.”

 Because Jesus is Lord, we have to obey Him at all times.
 He has authority over everyone, including those who do not believe in Him.
 This is evident in the Scripture.
 Matthew 28:18 tells us, “Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.”

 According to Ephesians 2:8, “For it is by grace you have been saved, through faith – and this is not from yourselves, it is the gift of God.”
 We are saved through the Holy Spirit and our trust in Jesus Christ.
 As a form of gratitude to God, we genuinely obey Jesus.
 Our offering to God is genuine obedience, for we have been saved.

 Jesus Is Lord

-From the very beginning, God has intended for us to be saved by His only Son, Jesus.
+From the beginning, God has intended us to be saved by His only Son, Jesus.
 Jesus was born of the Virgin Mary.
 He died on the cross.
 Then, he resurrected and ascended into heaven.

 Lordship is, in fact, at the heart of Jesus’ work on the cross.
 Romans 14:8-9, “If we live, we live for the Lord; and if we die, we die for the Lord.
 So, whether we live or die, we belong to the Lord.
 For this very reason, Christ died and returned to life so that he might be the Lord of both the dead and the living.”